 Students must complete the program requirements within 1.5 times the normal duration of the program in order to graduate.
 Students unable to complete the program within the maximum time frame will be withdrawn.
-Student may seek re-entry; however, they will not be eligible for student loans unless the next cohort.
-Normal time frame for full time students is 11.5 months and maximum timeframe is 17.25 months with each payment period no longer than 5.75 months.
+Student may seek re-entry; however, they will not be eligible for student loans.
+Normal time frame for full time students is 676 clock hours or 46 weeks, the maximum time frame is 1014 clock hours or 69 weeks.